brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

 3. **EventID4624-LogonViaRDP.ps1**
    Generates a `.csv` report on RDP logon activities (Event ID 4624) for monitoring remote access and identifying potential risks.

-4. **EventID4624-UserLogonTracking.ps1**
+4. **EventID4624and4634-ADUserLoginTracking.ps1**
-   Tracks user logon activities (Event ID 4624) and produces a `.csv` report for auditing and compliance purposes.
+   Tracks user login activities (logon at Event ID 4624) and (logoff at Event ID 4634)and produces a `.csv` report for auditing and compliance purposes.

 5. **EventID4625-LogonAccountFailed.ps1**
    Compiles failed logon attempts (Event ID 4625) into a `.csv`, helping identify potential breaches and login patterns.